How to Create an Authentic Culture in Your Workplace

 How your employees feel when they come to work affects their performance, which is why creating an authentic culture in your office is so important.
 Cultural authenticity has ceased to be a buzzword, instead forming the basis of true organizational transformation for some of the best brands in the world.

 What makes workplace culture?
 It’s not free coffee, happy hours, or employee outings.
-Perks such as these can enhance employee experience, but an authentic culture begins with the connections employees make with colleagues and leaders.
+Perks like these can enhance employee experience, but an authentic culture begins with employees’ connections with colleagues and leaders.

 To facilitate an authentic culture, an organization must focus on accepting employees for who they are and encouraging them to connect on a real level with their colleagues.
 It’s about creating trust between employees and their company.
 When employees feel safe and heard at work, an authentic workplace culture begins to bloom.